sabinbaniya/discord-documentation/docs/privacy-policy.md

 ### Level System

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
-- `User Name`: Becca stores your latest username to construct the levels leaderboard.
+- `User Name`: Becca stores your latest username and discriminator to construct the levels leaderboard.
+- `Avatar`: Becca stores your latest avatar URL for use on the web view.
 - `Experience Points`: Becca awards experience points based on your message activity.
 Becca does _not_ store message content or metadata.
 - `Last Seen`: Becca tracks the last time you were seen sending a message in the server for the cooldown and the level command.